 Per 3 FAM 8216.2 and per HR/OE’s Policy on Pay Settings for AEFMs and EFMs (as of 08-23-2018), AEFMs may be appointed at higher than Step 1 of the grade of the position based on the HPR earned on a prior federal government appointment.
 HPR is based on the highest grade and step previously earned while on a full-time or part-time appointment for a continuous period (without a break in service) of at least 90 calendar days.
 In no circumstances may the starting salary exceed Step 14 of the position’s grade.
 If post HRO determines that a candidate is eligible for HPR, post HRO’s will submit to the regional bureau the candidate’s initial and final Notification of Personnel Action SF-50.

-In situations where both HPR and additional steps for professional or specialized experience may be applicable, the regional bureau’s HR specialist will determine whichever method grants the highest step.
+In situations where both HPR and additional steps for professional or specialized experience may be applicable, the regional bureau’s HR specialist will determine whichever method grants the highest step within the grade the candidate is found qualified.
+Under no circumstance may both methods be used cumulatively.
 The starting salary may not exceed Step 14 of the qualifying grade and the applicant may not receive a higher hiring grade than their qualifying grade.

 Conditional Offer of Employment: